-Many years ago an American experimental theatre actress (of Italian origin) lived in a small apartment here in Trastevere (from Latin Trans Tiberim = beyond the Tiber river).
+Many years ago an American experimental theatre actress (of Italian origin) was living in a small apartment here in Trastevere (from Latin Trans Tiberim = beyond the Tiber river).
 This was at a time when this rione had just started to be trendy (enjoy some Trastevere pictures).

-An artist therefore in order to access some bits of greatness had to behave in much the same way and experience life at a highest and even extreme degree.
+Therefore an artist, in order to access some bits of greatness, had to behave in much the same way and experience life at a highest and even extreme degree.

-She undeniably tried to follow this principle and while her life was gradually falling apart her acting on stage was amazingly gaining intensity and strength, as if actually there were this sort of relationship between the experiencing-all type of lifestyle on one hand (extreme sorrow, pure joy and less pure transgression,) and a greater intensity and power in acting on the other hand.
+She undeniably tried to follow this principle, and while her life was gradually falling apart, her acting on stage was amazingly gaining in intensity and strength, as if actually there were this sort of relationship between the experiencing-all type of lifestyle, on one hand (extreme sorrow, pure joy and less pure transgression,) and a greater intensity and power in acting, on the other hand.